Hired a 1099 Contractor? Here’s Your Paperwork Checklist

 Once you’ve found the perfect freelancer for your project, don’t let the dizzying array of forms and documents knock you off course!
 Now you should always ask your CPA for a full compliance checklist, but here’s a look at some of the requirements and best practices you should keep in mind as you bring the new contractor onboard.

-You’ll need two documents when tax time rolls around: Form W-9 and the 1099-MISC form.
-We’ve included links to the appropriate documents below, but you should also mosey on over to IRS.gov to make sure you have the latest versions.
+You’ll probably need two documents when tax time rolls around: a W-9 and 1099-NEC.
+We’ve included links to the appropriate documents below, but you should also mosey on over to the IRS website to make sure you have the latest versions.

-When tax time rolls around, Form Form W-9 will be your best friend.
+When tax time rolls around, Form W-9 will be your best friend.
 You don’t need to send it anywhere, but you are required to keep it on file for a minimum of four years.
-Ask them to complete this form on Day 1, so you aren’t scrambling for it later.
+Ask your contractor to complete this form on Day 1, so you aren’t scrambling for it later.

-When you review the contractor’s W-9, make sure they remember to exempt themselves from withholding taxes; they should be filing self-employment taxes on their own.
+When you review the contractor’s W-9, make sure they remember to exempt themselves from withholding taxes; they should be filing taxes on their own.
+We have an entire post dedicated to how to fill out a W-9, which you may want to share with your contractor.

 PRO TIP: If your freelancer is an international resident or citizen, collect Form W8-BEN instead.

-Mark your calendar, because this form comes with deadlines.
+Mark your calendar, because this form comes with a deadline.
 In January, look at how much you’ve paid the independent contractor over the past year.
-If you’ve paid them more than $600 within the past calendar year, you’ll need to complete a 1099-MISC form.
+If you’ve paid them more than $600 within the past calendar year and their business entity is not an S corp or C corp, you’ll need to file a 1099-NEC form.

-By Jan.
-31: Make sure you send the 1099-MISC to the contractor by the last day of January.
+The deadline is Jan.
+31: Make sure you send the 1099-NEC to the IRS and your contractor by the last day of January.
 If that happens to fall on a weekend, you have until the following Monday.

 Records, records, records.
 Once you’ve nailed down the tax requirements, there are other habits you should pick up to keep your relationship with the contractor going as smoothly as possible.

-Only pay your contractor once they’ve sent an invoice your way.
+Only pay your 1099 contractor once they’ve sent an invoice your way.
 Save every invoice for your records.
 And don’t accept any additional expense reports.
 Why?
-Because with great freedom comes great responsibility: Expenses for their business are the responsibility of the freelancer.
+Because with great freedom comes great responsibility; expenses for their business are the responsibility of the freelancer.

 Tools to check out: